CodingMilitia/Blog/_posts/2019-01-16-aspnet-011-from-zero-to-overkill-data-access-with-entity-framework-core.md

 ---

 In this episode, we replace our current groups "persistence" with an actual database, accessing it with Entity Framework Core.

-For the walk-through you can check the next couple of videos, but if you prefer a quick read, skip to the written synthesis.
+For the walk-through you can check the next video, but if you prefer a quick read, skip to the written synthesis.

 {% youtube "https://youtu.be/gb2SOufcbQg" %}